limpyd/redis-limpyd-jobs/README.md

 ##### `on_skipped` (ghost method)

-This method, if defined on you job model (it's not there by default, ie "ghost") is called when the job, just fetched by the worker, could not be executed because of its status, not "waiting".
+This method, if defined on your job model (it's not there by default, ie "ghost") is called when the job, just fetched by the worker, could not be executed because of its status, not "waiting".

 - `queue`:
     The queue from which the job was fetched.

 ##### `on_requeued` (ghost method)

-This method, if defined on you job model (it's not there by default, ie "ghost") is called by the worker when the job failed  and has been  requeued by the worker.
+This method, if defined on your job model (it's not there by default, ie "ghost") is called by the worker when the job failed  and has been  requeued by the worker.

 - `queue`:
     The queue from which the job was fetched.